Applied Food Microbiology and Safety Laboratory

-Microbial challenge studies reflect guidelines developed by the National Advisory Committee on Microbiological Criteria for Foods (click here for info).
+Microbial challenge studies reflect guidelines developed by the National Advisory Committee on Microbiological Criteria for Foods.
 Data derived from well-designed and implemented studies are used by manufacturers to modify formulation, processing, cooking instructions, and storage time and temperatures, and to identify limits for critical control points.

 Research is funded through sponsored research agreements with individual food companies and industry consortia, competitive federal grants, and unrestricted gifts by FRI sponsors.
-Projects are conducted and supervised in collaboration with FRI Executive Committee and Affiliated Faculty and coordinated by the FRI Associate Director.
+Projects are conducted and supervised in collaboration with FRI Executive Committee and Affiliated Faculty and coordinated by the Applied Food Safety Laboratory Director

 - Foodborne pathogens